Climate change in Australia: Ecosystems and biodiversity

+A study conducted in 2024, suggests that worsening climate scenarios may have significant impacts on the habitat area for vertebrates and vascular plant species in Australia.
+This data suggests that in 2030, the habitat area among species appears consistent across climate scenarios, however, by 2090, a significant change is predicted, as deteriorating climate conditions are associated with reductions in habitat area for biodiversity.

 Great Barrier Reef

 The Great Barrier Reef could be killed as a result of the rise in water temperature forecast by the IPCC.
 A UNESCO World Heritage Site, the reef has experienced unprecedented rates of bleaching over the past two decades, and additional warming of only 1 °C is anticipated to cause considerable losses or contractions of species associated with coral communities.

 Lord Howe Island

 The coral reefs of the World Heritage-listed Lord Howe Island could be killed as a result of the rise in water temperature forecast by the IPCC.

 As of April 2019, approximately 5% of the coral is dead.

 Impacts on people

 Economic impacts

 According to the Climate Commission (now the Climate Council) report in 2013, the extreme heatwaves, flooding and bushfires striking Australia have been intensified by climate change and will get worse in future in terms of their impacts on people, property, communities and the environment.
 The summer of 2012/2013 included the hottest summer, hottest month and hottest day on record.
 The cost of the 2009 bushfires in Victoria was estimated at A$4.4bn (£3bn) and the Queensland floods of 2010/2011 cost over A$5bn.

 In 2008 the Treasurer and the Minister for Climate Change and Water released a report that concluded the economy will grow with an emissions trading scheme in place.

 A report released in October 2009 by the Standing Committee on Climate Change, Water, Environment and the Arts, studying the effects of a 1-metre sea level rise, quite possible within the next 30–60 years, concluded that around 700,000 properties around Australia, including 80,000 buildings, would be inundated, the collective value of these properties is estimated at $155 billion.

 In 2019 the Australian Bureau of Agricultural and Resource Economics and Sciences published a report about the impact of climate change on the profitability of the Australian agriculture, saying that the profit of the Australian farms was cut by 22% due to climate change in the years 2000–2019.

 According to the 2022 IPCC report Australia will lose billions of dollars due to loss of life, and physical damages.
 These natural disasters are caused by climate change and increasing global warming will worsen these events.
-The report estimates that under 2 degrees of warming Australia will lose $115 billion dollars in the next decade, and $350 billion in the next twenty years.
-If warming goes up to under 3 degrees of warming Australia's economy will lose $200 billion dollars and $600 billion by 2042.
+The report estimates that under 2 degrees of warming Australia will lose $115 billion in the next decade, and $350 billion in the next twenty years.
+If warming goes up to under 3 degrees of warming Australia's economy will lose $200 billion and $600 billion by 2042.